 Hazelcast allows you to intercept socket connections before a node joins to a cluster or a client connects to a node.
 This provides the ability to add custom hooks to join and perform connection procedures (like identity checking using Kerberos, etc.).

-Hazelcast IMDG allows you to intercept every remote operation executed by the client.
+Hazelcast allows you to intercept every remote operation executed by the client.
 This lets you add a flexible custom security logic.

 CLOUD AND VIRTUALIZATION SUPPORT

-Hazelcast Jet can be extended by cloud plugins, allowing applications to be deployed in different cloud infrastructure ecosystems.
+Hazelcast can be extended by cloud plugins, allowing applications to be deployed in different cloud infrastructure ecosystems.

-Hazelcast Jet Docker image is an extension of the official Hazelcast Docker image with a Kubernetes discovery plugin which enables deployment of Hazelcast on your OpenShift platform as a data processing service.
+Hazelcast Docker image is an extension of the official Hazelcast Docker image with a Kubernetes discovery plugin which enables deployment of Hazelcast on your OpenShift platform as a data processing service.

 We can help you decide which option is best for you.